leo007-htun/Cursor_Control_by_Gestures_Recognizer/README.md

 In this repo, resolution is set to minimal, since FPS is the priority while moving cursor around.
 As Futureworks, calibration techniques must be considered.

-Check you webcam's resolution and fps as follows:
+Check webcam's resolution and fps as follows:

 	$ v4l2-ctl --list-formats-ext